paularmstrong/paularmstrong.dev/blog/2021-11-08-abandoning-amp.md

   - google
 ---

 As of October 26<sup>th</sup>, 2021, I have resigned from the AMP Technical Steering Committee.
-Though no small part of it was brought ib by mounting responsibilities at work and at home, I cannot in good conscience recommend AMP to my peers due to recent disclosures about Google’s advertising conduct and its positioning of AMP.
+Though no small part of it was brought on by mounting responsibilities at work and at home, I cannot in good conscience recommend AMP to my peers due to recent disclosures about Google’s advertising conduct and its positioning of AMP.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Why not just stick to web standards and build meat and potatoes web pages that can work with whatever ad exchange you need?<br /><br />Because Google can also simultaneously exert pressure onto publishers to use AMP to increase likelihood of search ranking performance.</p>&mdash; Lívia Labate (@livlab) <a href="https://twitter.com/livlab/status/1452445878636224514?ref_src=twsrc%5Etfw">October 25, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>